 We recommend spending about 20 minutes per day, five days a week, on reading instruction, but you can adjust this if necessary for early readers or for older remedial students.
+Short daily lessons are much more effective than longer, less frequent lessons.

 It can be helpful to set a timer.
 When 20 minutes are up, mark the spot in the lesson where you stopped.
-When you begin teaching the next day, briefly review some of the daily review cards, and then begin in the Teacher's Manual wherever you left off previously.
+When you begin teaching the next day, briefly review some of the daily review cards and then begin in the Teacher's Manual wherever you left off previously.